 The Physical Setting and How to Approach It

 133B Lygon Street is a Brunswick East address rather than a Carlton one, which means the physical approach is quieter and the street-level presence less polished than you would find in denser dining precincts.
 The inner north's leading small venues often read understated from outside, with the experience calibrated for those who know to look.
-That pattern is consistent across the neighbourhood and consistent with the White Star peer set, where the energy tends to be concentrated inside rather than projected outward.
+That pattern is consistent across the neighbourhood and consistent with the White Star comparable set, where the energy tends to be concentrated inside rather than projected outward.

 Where Old Palm Liquor Sits in Melbourne's Wider Wine Scene